nherment/doctasia/README.md

-# Doctasia

-Doctasia is a multi-page documentation generator based on Markdown files.
+Doctasia is a straightforward static website generator for Markdown documentation.

+# Features
+- multi pages
+- customizable style
-Works out of the box, easily extensible.
+- work out of the box

-Features:
-- Generates static files
-- Auto-generated and configurable menu
-- Customizable style
-- Easy to include in your automated build

-## Conf1

-The conf is this thus that
+# Quick start

+  $> npm install -g doctasia
+  $> doctasia

-# In the pipe
+# Configuration

-- read README and LICENSE files if there is no manifest
-- read package.json if there is no manifest
+You can configure how Doctasia generates your documentation with a manifest file.
+By default doctasia looks for a file named `documentation.json` in the `cwd`.